CodeLifter-sys/rapidclip-generator/README.md

 ## **Project Status**

 **RapidClip** is in its initial development phase.
-Features are being implemented and tested to ensure an efficient and intuitive workflow.
+The core functionalities are in place, and recent updates include enhanced image generation prompts with diversity and process logging, as well as support for a configurable SANA model version.
+Continuous improvements are being made to ensure an efficient and intuitive workflow.

 ---